hasithperera/RocksatX-WVU/Docs/Old/RP.md

 - compiling c code from the example failed.
 Possible missing library/dependencies
 - Setting the time can be done with `date mmddHHMMYYYY`.
 Note this is in UTC time (EST +5 h) may required to do on restart since NTP is not operational in the current setup
 - `date -u`: get the UTC time from linux/Mac

 ---
+## Programming FPGA

+- log in to the rp: `ssh root@<ip>`
+- FPGA custom images are stored in `/opt/data/bin`
+- Each of the files here correspond to some version of an FPGA image that had been used. select what you are testing and reprogram it to start testing.
+- To reprogram use `/opt/redpitaya/bin/fpgautil -b <bin file>`
+- Most of the FPGA programs written here requires a python/c program to be running in order to operate as expected
+- Note: test21.bin is currently set to autoload.

+---
 ### Python
 - 3rd party Wifi Dongle not working (Being detected by device, not connecting, possible driver issue)